 3. Advanced Elements Advanced Frame Convertible Inflatable Kayak

-This inflatable kayak model from Advanced Element measures 15 foot for the length, 32 inches for the width, and 2-4 inches for its tracking fins.
+This inflatable kayak model from Advanced Element measures 15 foot in length, 32 inches in the width, and 2-4 inches for its tracking fins.

 The width is perfect to ensure that the kayak is very stable.
 That width size also allows you to paddle easily without any impairment.
 For kayakers who always love paddling with their partner, you should note that this kayak does not feature foot braces.
 However, the back paddler can utilize the middle space of far apart seats.

-This ensures that you rest you back comfortably and enjoy the kayak ride.
+This ensures that you rest your back comfortably and enjoy the kayak ride.
 The kayak is also very stable which in return helps you to paddle effortlessly.
 The inflatable kayak features bungees, pockets, and paddler holders.
-You can store a few items like snacks in the pockets during your kayaking tour.
+You can store a few items like snacks in your pockets during your kayaking tour.

 This inflatable kayak weighs 52 pounds.
 It can be a bit bulky for a single person to carry it from the car to the watersides.
-However, you can always not take too much consideration to that since is durability is just incredible.
+However, you can always not take too much consideration into that since its durability is just incredible.
 For a second you will forget that it is bulky.
-Its hull bottom is a product from PVC tarpaulin material.
+Its hull bottom is a product of PVC tarpaulin material.
 This implies that you will be free from puncture issues.